How is prostate cancer treated?

 Prostate cancer depends, in part, on the male hormone testosterone to grow and spread.
 Tablets or injections that reduce the amount of testosterone in your body can slow down or stop the growth of cancer cells.
 In certain circumstances hormone therapy is used together with radiotherapy for early or locally advanced prostate cancer.
 Read more about hormone therapy.

 An option for men with health issues that make other treatments unsuitable.
 You will have PSA tests and sometimes digital rectal examinations done by your hospital or GP.
+You will also be monitored for new symptoms, such as difficulty passing urine or bone pain.
 If your PSA level rises or you get symptoms you will be referred back to your cancer specialist.
-If there are no signs of the cancer growing it’s safe to continue with watchful waiting.
+If there are no signs of the cancer growing, it’s safe to continue with watchful waiting.

 Brachytherapy (internal radiotherapy)